mrudhulacs/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **RESULT**

- SISO Shift Register using verilog and validating their functionality using their functional tables is verifeid.
+ SISO Shift Register using verilog and validating their functionality using their functional tables is verified.